maiktheknife/hadoop-docker/README.md

 ```
 A Cluster should contain at least 3 DataNodes/NodeManagers.
 The new nodes will automatically register themselves with the NameNode.
 If you wish to increase the number of DataNodes/NodeManagers change the `--scale datanode_nodemanager` **value**  and run the start command again.
-You can run the command multiply times to allow dynamic scaling.
+You can run the command multiply times to achieve dynamic scaling.

 ### Connect to NameNode
 ```sh